pocket; money; teenagers; punishment; chores; jobs; responsibility; savings. ;

 How much pocket money?

-How much pocket money to give will depend on a number of things.
+How much pocket money to give will depend on:

 - What you can afford.